arwin-dev/vzip-os/README.md

 Achieving a speedup three times faster than the original code guarantees a C for the speeding factor criterion.
 The fastest group in class will define the A+ grade (full credit).

-Code style will have deductions for bad indentation, organization, and lack of meaningful comments.

 Extra Credit Opportunity (20 points)
 -------------------------------------